Tao Bu Keng 蔡厝港斗母宫 2016

 Touring the “kampong”

-(as pictured: Respected and worshipped by many, the Nine Emperor Gods in trance, stands in position, while preparing to leave for the yewkeng.)
+(as pictured: The Nine Emperor Gods stand in position, while preparing to leave for the yewkeng.)

 On the same night, they will proceed to Zheng Hua, where a temporary altar is constructed on the hardcourt to pay respect to the Nine Emperor Gods.
-This altar is set up by 慈悲妈祖宫, a temple affiliated to Tao Bu Keng temple.
-Several Nine Emperor Gods’ spirit mediums hail from this temple too, hence the close relations.
+This altar is set up by Ci Bei Ma Zu Gong 慈悲妈祖宫, a temple affiliated to Tao Bu Keng temple.
+The ties between the temples go back a long way.
+The temple was situated next to the jetty where the invitation took place, and a representative from Tao Bu Keng would pay respects at the temple a few days before the invitation to inform the deity Mazu of the upcoming procession and ceremony.
+Today, several Nine Emperor Gods’ spirit mediums in Tao Bu Keng also hail from this temple, hence the close relations.
 At both the jetty and at the altar, the Taoist Priest will conduct a simple ritual.After a night of traveling, the spirit mediums and the palanquins arrive back at the temple.

 After a long and weary night, the spirit mediums come out of trance.

 During the nine days of celebration, various other 九皇爷 temples came from the East all the way to Teck Whye, located in the West, to pay respects to the 九皇大帝 deity of 蔡厝港斗母宫.
 They would come in great fanfare, along with their committee, devotees and even a lion dance troupe.
 They would first pay respect to the altar within the temple before proceeding to the tentage area to pay respect.
 After the formal ceremony, they would hang around the tentage area, feasting off the curry bee hoon and the famed tau kwa of 蔡厝港斗母宫.
 Here we have 龙南殿’s committee visiting while carrying their incense censer.